-With its piles of dirty snow and leafless trees, the aesthetics of winter leave a lot to be desired.
+With its piles of dirty snow and leafless trees, the aesthetics of winter can make you miss the warmer months.
 However, if you plant an amaryllis bulb, you can have a little bit of springtime growing right on your windowsill!

-Since they typically bloom in January, planting amaryllises is a great way to spruce up your home during the chilly months and begin the year with a cheerful heart.
-Plus, if you follow our steps for taking care of your bulb, you will be able to recycle the same plant year after year and enjoy its blooms each winter.
+They typically bloom in January, so planting amaryllises is a great way to spruce up your home during the chilly months and begin the year with a cheerful heart.
+Plus, if you follow our steps for taking care of your bulb, you will be able to recycle the same plant year after year and enjoy its blooms every winter.

 How to Grow an Amaryllis

-When you’re ready to get started with growing your amaryllis, you just need to keep the following things in mind:
+When you’re ready to start growing your amaryllis, you just need to keep the following things in mind:

 - Make sure you find a sunny, warm, indoor home for your plant.

-- Water your amaryllis on a regular basis.
+- Water your amaryllis on a regular weekly basis.
 The soil should remain moist.

-- Turn the pot occasionally, to ensure that the stem stays straight, rather than falling over as it grows.
+- Turn the pot occasionally, to ensure that the stem stays straight, rather than reaching for the light and possibly becoming top-heavy as it grows.

 Caring for Your Amaryllis After It Blooms

-Once your plant blooms, there are a few steps you need to keep in mind in order to care for it and keep it blooming for years to come.
+Once your plant blooms, there are a few steps you need to keep in mind in order to care for it and keep it blooming year after year.

-- After the flower buds have opened, withered, and bloomed, it’s time to trim the stem.
-Use a sharp knife to cut the stalk so it’s about 2 inches above the bulb.
+- After the flower buds have opened, bloomed, and withered it’s time to trim the stem.
+Use a sharp knife to cut the stalk so it’s about 6 inches above the bulb.
 Make sure you keep the leaves attached.
-They will continue to grow and are needed to nourish your plant.
+They will continue to grow and are needed to nourish your plant through photosynthesis.

-- After the last frost of the spring, move your amaryllis, still in the pot, to an outdoor location where it will be exposed to filtered sunlight.
+- As the weather starts to warm up, move your amaryllis, still in the pot, to an outdoor location where it will be exposed to filtered sunlight.

-- Once December arrives, start watering your amaryllis so the soil is always moist.
-Move it to a sunny window and restart the process!
+- Keep the soil moist, and place it in a sunny window to restart the process!

 - Remember to turn the pot occasionally as above.